Mercedes-Benz GLC vs BMW X3

 Buy the Mercedes-Benz GLC if: You need more boot space, or prefer Mercedes-Benz's approach to design and ownership experience.

-Buy the BMW X3 if: You want the lower entry price, want lower running costs, need stronger towing, or prefer BMW's approach to design and ownership experience.
+Buy the BMW X3 if: You want the lower entry price, need stronger towing, or prefer BMW's approach to design and ownership experience.

 The Verdict

-The BMW X3 takes 4 of 5 key spec categories and comes in at a lower price.
-The BMW X3 will save you roughly $114 a year in fuel.
+The BMW X3 takes 3 of 4 key spec categories and comes in at a lower price.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.